zonemaster/zonemaster/docs/public/specifications/tests/MasterTestPlan.md

 #### Implementing

-The document revisioning is managed by a version control system (Git).
+The document versioning is managed by a version control system (Git).
 Each change must contain a specific commit message detailing the change.
 The major revisions section of this document should also be updated if there is a new release of the document.